This page is under construction. Text and images are not final.

 The scale of the problem

-As smarthome+ grew, the biggest risk wasn’t lack of features — it was the gradual erosion of consistency caused by scale.
+As SmartHome+ grew, the biggest risk wasn't a lack of features — it was inconsistency quietly compounding every time a new device category was added.

 The solution: Chameleon design system